Sh1nn3y/Sh1nn3y/README.md

 Planning and building "state-of-the-art" data-centers,

-Setting up, continuously monitoring plus dynamically adapting networks to business and operational needs,
+Setting up, continuously monitoring plus dynamically adapting network hardware and its configuration to business and operational needs,

 Automating repeating tasks via PowerShell and AutoHotkey,